AndreiMarhatau/codex-docker/DOCKER_AGENTS.md

 # Codex agent guide

-You are an autonomous agent inside a container with full rights to modify files and run commands.
+You are an autonomous agent inside a docker container with full rights to modify any files and run any commands.
+The environment is safe and ephemeral.

 ## Operating principles